jon-jacky/home/smiley.md

   intentionally set into a wide landscape that is meant ot comment upon and contrast to the narrow intensity of human desires and preoccupations. ...

+  Everyone acknowledges that true stories can never be fully known -- too many details lack corroboration, too many witnesses disagree about what really happened.
+Every true story is unsatisfying insofar as it is required to be true.
+But since the novel is required to be complete (its dispensation from truthfulness), its acknowledged untruthfulness removes it from the world of consequences.
+The reader suspending disbelief expects a novel to take place in a designated game area (inside a book) under rules that apply only to the game.  ...
+However serious its subject matter, the reader suspends disbelief because the novel is a form of play.
+  ...
+The game quality of the novel gives it meaning and form, because all games begin, have a playing time, and end. ...

+  As with all games, the novel game has many levels of play.
+The lowest level is, perhaps, simply following the sequence of the story and understanding what happens and why.
+Higher levels move toward greater complexity and efficiency ...
+A novel with a very high level of game quotient has more and more internal and external references, a denser and denser network of connections between words and of intuitive meanings ...
+In a novel such as *Ulysses* or any one of a dozen other modern or postmodern novels, no character, no image, no incident stands alone -- everything is part of a network of allusions that constantly offers various meanings aand reinforces the playful nature of the novel as a form. ...

+  And as any game becomes grows more complex, it becomes more abstract and exclusive ... fans have to be highly versed in the rules and the moves of the game and willing to play the game (read the book) over and over to get everything out of it. ... the novel as a game gives itself over to all the tendencies of games to consume insiders and deflect outsiders ...

+  The fact remains, though, that the reader possesses the novel, and so if she finds that the residue of truth or insight remaining after the intracacies of an extremely sophisticate novel game have been worked out isn't really worth the effort, she is entitled to her opinion."